squaredev-io/xai-tango/README.md

     pip install -r requirements.txt
     ```

+## Build and run Docker

+1. To build and run the Streamlit application using Docker, follow these steps:

+    Build the Docker Image:
+        ```bash
+        docker build -t xai-app . -f streamlit.Dockerfile
+        ```

+    Run the Docker Container:
+        ```bash
+        docker run -d -p 8501:8501 --name xai-container --env-file .env xai-app
+        ```

+2. To build and run the FastAPI service using Docker, follow these steps:

+    Build the Docker Image:
+            ```bash
+            docker build -t xai-api -f api.Dockerfile .
+            ```

+    Build the Docker Image:
+            ```bash
+            docker run -d -p 8000:8000 --name api-container --env-file .env xai-api
+            ```

+3. Creating the .env File

+    Both the Streamlit app and the FastAPI service rely on environment variables defined in a .env file.
+Below is an example of how to create the .env file:

+    ```bash
+    # Paths for Banking Models and Data
+    BANKING_MODEL_PATH=xai_banking/utils/random_forest_model.pkl
+    BANKING_DATA_PATH=xai_banking/utils/synthetic_dataset.csv

+    # Paths for Vision Models and Data
+    VISION_MODEL_PATH=xaivision/model.onnx
+    VISION_DATA_PATH=xaivision/data1.h5

+    # API Key for FastAPI
+    API_KEYS=["Your preference API key"]

+    # Token for Streamlit Authentication
+    STREAMLIT_TOKEN="Your preference Streamlit token"
+    ```

 ## General Use Tools

 The general use tools that are currently offered in the repository are listed in the table below.